Astrophysical jet: Relativistic jets from neutron stars

 Jets may also be observed from spinning neutron stars.
 An example is pulsar IGR J11014-6103, which has the largest jet so far observed in the Milky Way, and whose velocity is estimated at 80% the speed of light (0.8c).
-X-ray observations have been obtained, but there is no detected radio signature nor accretion disk.
+X-ray observations have been obtained, but there is no detected radio signature or accretion disk.
 Initially, this pulsar was presumed to be rapidly spinning, but later measurements indicate the spin rate is only 15.9 Hz.
 Such a slow spin rate and lack of accretion material suggest the jet is neither rotation nor accretion powered, though it appears aligned with the pulsar rotation axis and perpendicular to the pulsar's true motion.